 If you produce large quantities of food waste – a bin collection service can be very expensive.

-If you are a factory or hotel etc with large quantities – you could consider a waste to water machine.
-This is a machine – where the food waste is turned into liquid and emptied down the sewer – meaning you do not require bins at all!
+If you are a factory or hotel etc with large quantities – you could consider waste to the water machine.
+This is a machine where the food waste is turned into liquid.
+Additionally, it is also emptied down the sewer, meaning you do not require bins at all!

 You can see more detail here.